nschaetti/pyTweetBot/README.md

 You have then to create the database on your MySQL host

     python pyTweetBot.py tools
-        --create : Create the database structure on the MySQL host --export : Export tweets, tweeted and followers/friends to a file --file : File to import / to export to
+        --create-database : Create the database structure on the MySQL host --export-database : Export tweets, tweeted and followers/friends to a file --import-database     Import tweets, tweeted and followers/friends from a file --file : File to import / to export to

-You can use the "create" action for that :
+You can use the "create-database" action for that :

     python pyTweetBot.py tools --config /path/to/config.json --create

-It is possible to export bot's data to a file with the export command.
+It is possible to export bot's data to a file with the export-database command.

     python pyTweetBot.py tools --config /path/to/config.json --export --file export_file.p